ConSol-Monitoring/snclient/docs/checks/commands/check_process.md

 If zero is a valid threshold, set the empty-state to ok

     check_process process=qemu warn='count <= 0 || count > 10' crit='count <= 0 || count > 20' empty-state=0
-    OK: check_process failed to find anything with this filter.
+    OK - check_process failed to find anything with this filter.

 ### Example using NRPE and Naemon